What China Trade Fairs Are & What They’re Absolutely Not

 Child in traditional Chinese attire standing next to a red lion dance figure at a vibrant cultural display, similar to the festive scenes seen around China trade fairs and markets.

-If you're imagining entrepreneurs rolling suitcases full of products out of the Canton Fair like they just hit a Black Friday jackpot… let me lovingly shatter that fantasy.
+If you’re imagining entrepreneurs rolling suitcases of inventory out of the Canton Fair as they’ve just hit a Black Friday jackpot, let me gently—but firmly—reset that picture.

 China trade fairs are not shopping malls.